carolinelavergne/POC_VS/SETUP.md

 # README #

 This README would normally document whatever steps are necessary to get your application up and running.

-This README describes how install a projet on vsCode with cypress/cucumber :
+This README describes how install a projet on vsCode with cypress/cucumber.

-- from scratch

-- from an existing project

-To distinguish the two ways, each mandatory step will be specified as appropriate.

 ## What is this repository for? ##